 It is rare that you ever hear anyone talk about “bad” San Diego neighborhoods.
 You might even wonder if they exist.
 Well, before you just assume you can pack up, move here, and find a place anywhere, you may want to get acquainted with the neighborhoods first.
 The great thing about this vibrant city is the diversity, when it comes to housing and communities.
 Comparing the neighborhoods will help you choose one most suited to your lifestyle and needs.
-Below are a few of the best ones to get you started.
+Below are a few of the best neighborhoods in San Diego to get you started.

 Just north of Balboa Park, you will find this lively, colorful, diverse, and gay-friendly neighborhood.
 Hillcrest is often compared to places like Greenwich Village, Castro, and Vancouver’s West End.
 It is trendy, pedestrian-friendly, and boasts blocks of bars, restaurants, shops, services, and entertainment venues.
 Most businesses are locally owned too.
 Hotspots include Hash House A Go Go, Crest Café, the Alibi, Flashback, and Buffalo Exchange.
 This neighborhood is full of bungalows.

+Do you have a fondness for old architecture with a ton of character?
+Mission Hills is an upscale but laid back area with beautiful older homes.
 Larger than average homes line the winding hilltop streets of Mission Hills, with the landscaping of each new one you pass more intricately manicured than the last.
 This neighborhood is beautiful and classy, but not nearly as snooty as what you will find in La Jolla.
 Much of the architecture is old, but has been nicely restored, and you will love that the houses are unique.
 You can tell the place was created long before builders started using three similar-looking cookie-cutter molds to create an entire neighborhood.

 There are a lot of young families and professionals in Kensington, and nearly everyone has a dog.
 Seriously, your neighbors will learn your dog’s name first before even asking what your name is.
 Oh, and Kensington Pet Supply delivers!
 Everyone goes all out with Halloween decorations here, and at Christmas there is a small festival, parade, and pictures with Santa.
 You will have a hard time finding a neighborhood more focused on community than Kensington.